 The story begins in September 1992

-Sylvie and Christian, a very young couple, settled at the Moulin de Chauvigné with only 3 hectares of vines in Savennières and Rochefort-sur-Loire.
-The beginnings were difficult.
-They had to build a cellar, buy equipment and build up a clientele.
+Sylvie and Christian, a very young couple, settled in the Moulin de Chauvigné with only 3 hectares of vines in Savennières and Rochefort-sur-Loire.
+The beginnings are difficult.
+They have to build a cellar, buy equipment and build up a clientele.

-From the very first instants, the roles are well defined: Christian will work in the vineyards and Sylvie will take care of the cellar.
+From the first moments, the roles are well defined: Christian will work in the vineyards and Sylvie will make the vinification.

-Over time, they succeed in building customer loyalty, always growing and opening up to other markets in France, but also abroad.
+Over time, they manage to retain an ever-growing clientele and open up to other markets in France, but also to export.

-The demand is such that Sylvie and Christian continue to expand the buildings as well as the vineyard area to reach 10 hectares.
+The demand is such that Sylvie and Christian continue to enlarge the buildings as well as the vineyard area to reach the 10 hectares.

 The year of the heat wave.

-In Anjou, the vines did not suffer from the dry weather thanks to 50 mm of rain, on July 14th and again on August 15th by chance, without any damage.
+In Anjou, the vines did not suffer from the drought thanks to 50 mm of rain on July 14 and again on August 15, luckily, without damage.

-For the first time since the installation, the harvest began in August, before the beginning of the school year.
+For the first time since the installation, the harvest begins in August, before the start of the school year.
 Never seen before!

-From now on, since 2003, the harvest often starts at the end of August, early September.
-The grapes are richer in sugar and less acidic.
-Often a large part of the harvest has gone into the cellar whereas before the harvest had just begun.
+Now, since 2003, the harvest often begins at the end of August, beginning of September.
+Grapes are higher in sugar and less acidic.
+Often a large part of the harvest is returned to the cellar whereas previously the harvest was just beginning.

-That year, a storage cellar came out of the ground.
-The advantage is to let the wines rest in a cool and dark atmosphere before arriving on your tables.
-A perfect place to keep the wines in the best conditions!
+That year, a storage cellar emerged from the ground.
+The interest is to let the wines rest in a cool and dark atmosphere before arriving on your tables.
+A perfect place to keep wines in the best condition!

-7 hectares in Savennières appellation and 6 hectares in Rochefort-sur-Loire in Coteaux du Layon, Rosé de Loire, Anjou Fines Bulles appellation and many others thanks to a wide range of grape varieties.
+7 hectares in the Savennières appellation and 6 hectares in Rochefort-sur-Loire in the Coteaux du Layon, Rosé de Loire, Anjou, Anjou Fines Bulles appellation and many others thanks to a wide range of grape varieties.

 But the desire to live other adventures is very present.
-After several months of reflection, they decided to put the vineyard up for sale.
+After several months of reflection, they made the decision to put the vineyard up for sale.

-After a few years of difficult weather conditions and intense stress, the nasty frosts at the end of April hit their estate and those of their neighbors to reduce their harvest by 50%.
+After a few years of difficult weather conditions and intense stress, the nasty frosts of late April hit their estate and those of their neighbors to reduce their harvests by 50%.

-It is from this painful experience that the Sensory Trail was born.
-An idea of Sylvie, who wishes above all, to communicate positively.
+It was from this painful experience that the Sensoristic Trail.
+An idea from Sylvie, who wants above all to communicate positively.

-But tragically, on that same day, Christian died suddenly of a cardiac arrest when he had just turned 51.
-For all his family, friends and colleagues, his departure was extremely violent.
+But tragically, that same day, Christian died suddenly of a cardiac arrest when he had just turned 51.
+For all his family, friends and colleagues, his departure is extremely violent.

-Now without Christian, Sylvie does not project herself into the future and their adventure plans died with him.
-In spite of everything, she decided to retire the vineyard from sale and to continue the business in his memory.
+Without Christian, Sylvie does not project herself into the future and their adventure project for two ended with him.
+Despite everything, she decides to withdraw the vineyard from sale and continue the operation in her memory.